Now’s a great time to start planning your next adventure!

 Savings for a family of 4: almost $40.00

 The Park Pass kit gives library patrons in Georgia free admission or parking to more than 60 State Parks and Historic Site locations of the Georgia Department of Natural Resources (DNR).
-Each ParkPass pass is available for check-out for one week to allow for free entry for up to four visitors.
+Each ParkPass pass is available for check-out for one week to allow for free entry (to Historic Sites) for up to two visitors.
 The kits also include a parking pass and guide booklet.
 The ParkPass is a budget-saver for families: most Daily ParkPasses are $5, according to the DNR.
 CCPLS patrons are encouraged to reserve ParkPass kits in advance, especially for busy vacation seasons.
 Planning is also highly recommended as hours vary at States Parks and Historic Sites, with several operating under limited schedules due to tight budgets.
 To learn more about healthy outdoor adventure ideas promoted by the DNR, visit www.getoutdoorsgeorgia.org.
 Nearby Georgia State Parks and Historic Sites include:

 - Sweetwater Creek, located in Lithia Springs